hashgraph/hedera-transaction-tool/automation/k6/README.md

 > **Note:** Requires Docker running.
 If Grafana doesn't load, verify Docker is running and port 3030 is available.

 The Grafana dashboard shows live metrics: request rates, response times, error rates, and VU count over time.

+## Things I had to do
+- my docker uses https://localhost:3001, so I had to set the BASE_URL env variable to http://localhost:3001 for the k6 tests to work locally.
+I probably could have overridden that another way
+- create a reports/k6 directory in automation directory